| This

 multitudes of other abandoned pets.
 Caring for them is ideal, if truly

-stored water later for drinking.
-(This is for killing bacteria, not for
+your stored water later for drinking.
+(This is for killing bacteria,

-radiation contamination, which is never a concern for any stored and covered
+not for radiation contamination, which is never a concern for any stored

-water containers or even sealed food.)
-Tap water recently put into clean
+and covered water containers or even sealed food.)
+Tap water recently

-containers won't likely need to be purified before using.
-To purify
+put into clean containers won't likely need to be purified before using.

-minutes at least.
-If you don't have the fuel to boil it, you can kill
+10 minutes at least.
+If you don't have the fuel to boil it, you can

-the bacteria by mixing in a good quality household bleach at the rate
+kill the bacteria by mixing in a good quality household bleach at the

-of 10 drops per gallon, and letting it sit for at least 1/2 an hour.
-The
+rate of 10 drops per gallon, and letting it sit for at least 1/2 an

-bleach should be at least 5.25% pure, like Clorox, but be sure it has
+hour.
+The bleach should be at least 5.25% pure, like Clorox, but be

 • There's much more that can be learned to better understand what